TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming.md

 	- ### Create
 		- 'Remove' most functionality and all native sources of RPM/SU
 			- definitely keep the logistics side of the mod tho, because I like it, and it fits the Factorio theme.
-				- tunnels, funnels & smart chutes will be locked behind basic circuits ()
+				- tunnels, funnels & smart chutes will be locked behind basic circuits (and the applicable research thereof)
 				- normal chutes will be locked behind Automation research
 				- mechanical arms will be available almost right from the get-go
 			- [[Kanban#^5ggylw|figure out how to implement a good machine-based source of RPM]]